sand4rt/playwright-ct-web/README.md

-# Playwright web component testing
+# Playwright Web component testing

 > **Note**
-> The API has been designed to closely resemble Playwright's API, wherever it is appropriate to do so.
-This is aimed at facilitating a smooth transition to Playwright once it offers official support for Web components.
-It is important to take into account that this library will reach end of life when Playwright has official support for Web components.
+> The API has been designed to closely resemble Playwright's API wherever applicable.
+This library is _(without guarantee)_ aimed at facilitating a smooth transition to Playwright once it offers official support for Web components.
+It is important to take into account that this library will reach end of life when Playwright has official support for Web component testing.
+>
+> To push for official support, feedback in the form of github issues and or stars are appreciated!

 ## Usage